 Printers, copiers, facsimile machines, and multi-functional devices

-Printers, copiers, facsimile (fax) machines, or multi-functional devices (MFD) used to copy, print or transmit university information resources should be set up to reduce the risk of data exposure due to loss, theft or compromise.
-Departments using, or considering use, of printers, copiers, fax machines or MFDs for the replication or transmission of university data should ensure the following:
+Printers, copiers, facsimile (fax) machines, or multi-functional devices (MFD) used to copy, print or transmit university information resources should be configured to reduce the risk of data exposure due to loss, theft or compromise.
+Departments using, or considering the use of printers, copiers, fax machines or MFDs for the replication or transmission of university data should ensure the following:

 - Work with ITS to ensure appropriate and secure network connectivity for the device.

-- Where applicable, change default administrative password meeting UNC Charlotte standards (see UNC Charlotte Guideline for Account Passwords).
+- Where applicable, change default administrative passwords to meet UNC Charlotte standards (see UNC Charlotte Guideline for Account Passwords).

 - Disable unused ports and all unneeded services and features.

 - Work with manufacturer to set a job timeout value and, where possible, to erase or overwrite the hard disk between jobs.

 Departmental devices used for copying, printing, or transmitting sensitive data should be located in a secure space with access limited to appropriate personnel.

 Non-public data should not be copied, printed, or transmitted using a non-university device.